rec/gitz/doc/git-fresh.rst

 DESCRIPTION
 ===========

-    Create a branch, fetch the upstream remote, get the commit ID of the tip of the reference branch (by default, either develop or master) and push to the origin
+    Creates one or more fresh branches from the main working branch and pushes them them to your git origin.

 EXAMPLES
 ========